 We are a leader and an innovator in the high growth category of technology-enabled services platforms that empower consumers to make healthcare saving and spending decisions.
 Our platform provides an ecosystem where consumers can access their tax-advantaged healthcare savings, compare treatment options and pricing, evaluate and pay healthcare bills, receive personalized benefit and clinical information, earn wellness incentives, and make educated investment choices to grow their tax-advantaged healthcare savings.
 We can integrate with any health plan or banking institution to be the independent and trusted partner that enables consumers as they seek to manage, save and spend their healthcare dollars.
-We believe the secular shift to greater consumer responsibility for healthcare costs will require a significant portion of the 175 million under-age 65 consumers with private health insurance in the United States to use a platform such as ours.
+We believe the secular shift to greater consumer responsibility for healthcare costs will require a significant portion of the approximately 175 million under-age 65 consumers with private health insurance in the United States to use a platform such as ours.

 The core of our ecosystem is the HSA, a financial account through which consumers spend and save long term for healthcare on a tax-advantaged basis.
 We are the integrated HSA platform for 20 of the 50 largest health plans in the country, a number of which are among 28 Blue Cross and Blue Shield health plans in 26 states, and more than 25,000 employer clients, including industry leaders such as American Express Company, Dow Corning Corporation, eBay, Inc., Google, Inc., Intermountain Healthcare and Kohl's Corporation.
 Our customers include individuals, employers of all sizes and health plans.
 Through our existing Network Partners, we have the potential to reach over 55 million consumers, representing approximately 30% of the under-age 65 privately insured population in the United States.
-As of March 2014, we have nearly 1.0 million HSA Members, representing over 2.3 million lives.
-In fiscal year 2014 we added approximately 306,000 new HSA Members, representing approximately 700,000 lives.
+As of June 30, 2014, we have over 1.0 million HSA Members, representing over 2.3 million lives.
+During the years ended January 31, 2014 and 2013, we added approximately 306,000 and 216,000 new HSA Members, representing approximately 700,000 and 500,000 lives, respectively.

-We believe traditional health insurance's difficulty in impacting long-term cost trends has been due in part to consumers not being aligned, engaged or empowered with incentives and information.
-We developed technology and a differentiated focus on the consumer to facilitate the transition to a more consumer-centric approach.
+We developed technology and a differentiated focus on the consumer to facilitate the transition to a more consumer-centric approach to healthcare saving and spending.
 In an environment where consumers own greater responsibility for cost, they require better information, a more integrated experience, a customer service model that is similar to other consumer businesses, and the ability to make their dollars and data portable.
 By integrating healthcare saving and spending with the broader healthcare system, we are breaking down the wall between personal finance and healthcare and enabling consumers to make the transition to a consumer-centric healthcare environment.
 We do this in a number of key ways: